 Matthew MacFadyen (Quiz) also stars as Siobhan’s husband Tom, an executive at her father’s media company, while Nicholas Braun (How to Be Single), J Smith-Cameron (Search Party) and Justine Lupe (The Marvelous Mrs Maisel) round out the cast as extended family and friends.

 How many seasons of Succession are there?

-The first two seasons of Succession are available to stream on NOW TV, with a brand new third outing expected for release sometime in 2021.
+There are two seasons of Succession already available, with a brand new third outing expected for release sometime in 2021.